Real estate broker: getting found in the AI era

 Share of sellers who find their agent through online channels.

-The agent stays essential: 88% of buyers and 91% of sellers use one.
-The need hasn't moved — only how you're found has.
-That's where it all plays out.
+The agent stays central: 88% of buyers and 91% of sellers use one.
+The need hasn't changed; the way a professional is found has.

 Share of home buyers who used an agent or broker for their purchase.